Trauma Glossary 2: Ongoing Problems You May Have

 • Emotional Flashback: sudden regression to overwhelming feeling-states of being abused or abandoned.
 (Fear, Shame, Alienation, Rage, Grief, Depression) *Emotional Flashback is considered one of the five most common and troublesome symptoms of CPTSD.

 • Somatic Flashback: the body’s sudden reaction to a flashback that does not require an emotional or thinking component.
-Common body sensations include racing heart, panic attack sensations, headaches, twist in the core, or phantom-type pains reminiscent of past abuse.
+Common body sensations include racing heart, panic attack sensations, headaches, twist in the core, chest pain or tightness, twitching, shaking, profuse sweating or phantom-type pains reminiscent of past abuse.
 Body reactions can vary by trauma type.
-E.g.- Fight or Flight will have a sudden surge of energy to the point where idleness is uncomfortable but movement is soothing.
-In Freeze or Fawn this is reversed; the body is in collapse mode and obeying the brain’s commands to move is met with resistance.
+E.g.- Fight or Flight will have a sudden surge of energy to the point where idleness is uncomfortable, but movement is soothing.
+In Freeze this is reversed; the body is in collapse mode and obeying the brain’s commands to move is met with resistance.

 • Visual Flashback: most common in PTSD, particularly but not exclusively in combat veterans; one “sees” the past trauma in the present.
 This can vary in intensity from past overlapping with present, like a “double exposure” film, up to present surroundings being temporarily obliterated by past visuals.
 This is most often but not always accompanied by Dissociative Flashbacks.